-Remember when we talked about the pre-party checklist?
+Remember when we talked about the outdoor party pre-party checklist?
 Well, now we are on to the second part of the summer event planning checklist, and this is the fun part.

 SUMMER EVENT PLANNING CHECKLIST PART TWO

 This post contains affiliate links, which means I receive a commission if you make a purchase using the links below.
 All opinions are all my own.

 So you figured out all of the first details, and now it’s time to get to the fun stuff.
 This is where Pinterest comes in for me again.

 Think about two things while you’re looking on Pinterest.

 First, ask yourself is this something you can create.

 Second, ask yourself if you already have a lot of the items in the picture, so you don’t have to spend any extra money.